 First, we will describe the difference between legal fees and disbursements.
-Legal fee are the fee you pay the lawyer for completing the transaction, which typically would include reviewing the contract, drafting the documents, such as the purchase and mortgage documents, facilitating the payment of money to the sellers lawyer, and ensuring that your interests are protected.
+Legal fees are the fee you pay the lawyer for completing the transaction, which typically would include reviewing the contract, drafting closing documents, such as the purchase and mortgage documents, facilitating the payment of money to the seller's lawyer, and ensuring that your interests are protected.

 Disbursements: Disbursements are fees that the lawyer pays on your behalf to third parties to complete the transaction.
 Common disbursements include the following (The numbers stated below are rough estimates under the assumption that no rush charges are applied.
-Trivium Law has no control over these third party costs, and make no representations as to the accuracy of the following information.
-Readers should be aware that such fees are subject to changes by their respective agency from time to time without notice):
+Trivium Law has no control over these third-party costs, and makes no representations as to the accuracy of the following information.
+Readers should be aware that such fees are subject to changes by their respective agencies from time to time without notice):

 Registration of Transfer – $80